 The closest, physically, I have come to seeing the destruction of a city was from environmental causes.
 It was while living in Colorado Springs during an extreme drought.
 A fire started west of Highway 25 which ran north and south through the city.
 My barricade from the fire was that same highway as I lived on the east side of it.
 I had this beautiful view of the Rocky Mountains from my condominium.
 Then the fire, the dark smoke, the burning smell enveloped the community and home.
 I would stand on my rooftop balcony, watching it with heartache, sensitive of the pain of others in the fire’s path.
 I was driving on this same highway the following day when there was a culminating fire explosion from the heat of multiple fires.
 It was difficult and scary to see.
 And then to observe the blackened tree line on the mountains north face where homes no longer stood continued the lingering reminder.
 I remember a conversation between myself and a total stranger whose home and possessions were destroyed by the fires.
 Her story came spilling out of her.
 I remember the look in her eyes, her sorrow, the dark circles underneath them.
 Coincidentally, another fire happened a year later the same day, June 21, to the north of Colorado Springs (this time on the west side of the highway).
 I lived in the south, so I was never under threat of evacuation as was my daughter’s family during the second fire.
 The fire never reached her home.
 I can only imagine the depths of despair from what Jeremiah saw in Jerusalem’s desolate condition following Nebuchadnezzar’s destruction of the city and the Holy Temple.

-Truth: “There but for the grace of God, go I,” says reformer and martyr John Bradford about the humility and reliance on God’s grace rather than basing it on current morality.
+Truth: “There but for the grace of God, go I,” says reformer and martyr John Bradford about the humility and reliance on God’s grace rather than basing it on our own merits of self prescribed morality.
 When disaster strikes, aren’t we all vulnerable to its destruction, some wondering “Why them and not me?”
 Rick Warren is forthtelling when he says, “A lie doesn’t become truth, a wrong doesn’t become right and evil doesn’t become good just because the majority say so.”

 Most can tell you where they were and what they were doing on Sept.
 11, 2001, between 8:45 and 10:00 a.m. when the two airplanes crashed into New York City’s Twin Towers.
 Then another plane crashed into the Pentagon building in Washington D.C. followed by another crash near Shanksville, PA., where forty passengers and crew members aboard the later flight died.
 The plane over Pennsylvania, assumed to be targeting the White House, was diverted when the passengers became privy to the other flights.
 These passengers commandeered the terrorists who took over the plane’s controls with hopes of regaining control of it.
 The passengers’ effort instead forced the plane to crash in a field.